Post three of three, in section For Teachers

 Imaginal practice creates the opportunity to combine all of these things – heartfulness, emptiness and embodiment – into a healthy way of relating to and processing experience in the present moment.

-If you can stay open, curious and present, you could engage with the content of the psychosis or spiritual experience in this way.
+If you can stay open, curious and present, you could engage with the content of intense spiritual experience in this way.

-An example would be to loosely define something that is happening in your experience, for example:
+An example would be to loosely define a spiritual experience that is happening in your experience, for example:

 - ‘Everything is one’